ent/ent/doc/website/blog/title-tbd.md

 In the morning, I awoke to the disappointment of my pull request being closed by [Rotem](https://github.com/rotemtam), but with an invitation to collaborate further to refine the idea.
 The reason for closing the request was obvious, my implementation of `GetAll` was dangerous.
 Returning an entire table's worth of data is only feasible if the table is small.
-Exposing this interface on large table could have disastrous results!
+Exposing this interface on a large table could have disastrous results!

 ### Optional Service Method Generation
 My solution was to make the `GetAll` method optional by passing an argument into `entproto.Service()`.
-This would give users control over whether this feature was exposed.
+This provides control over whether this feature is exposed.
 We decided that this was a desirable feature, but that it should be more generic.
 Why should `GetAll` get special treatment just because it was added last?
 It would be better if all methods could be optionally generated.
 Something like:
 ```go